Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Mòrag seemed to agreed with him.
 "Hmm.
 I will do what I can within my own means to compensate you."
 Turning back at Rex, "By the way, the culprit who fled the scene... may I ask what manner of connection you have with them?
 You must tell me all."

-Mythra came back out, and storytelling session began.
+Mythra replaced Pyra, and the storytelling session began.

 ---